 Sheva does an incredible job of showing visitors around Mostar, taking time to explore the Old Town as well as break down the complicated history of the Balkans war and the impact it still has on residents living in Mostar today.

-Sheva runs free walking tours a couple of times per day though the timing of the tours might not be convenient if visiting as a day trip.
+Sheva runs free walking tours a couple of times per day during peak season though the timing of the tours might not be convenient if visiting for a day.
 You can, however, contact him to organise a private tour that will likely be more suitable if you’re only visiting Mostar for a day.

 All that exploring will undoubtedly leave you hungry, so make sure you leave time to enjoy some traditional Bosnian cuisine while on your Mostar day trip from Split.

-Another good restaurant option for traditional Bosnian food is Hindin Han which has a lovely terrace to enjoy your meal and serves a number of authentic Bosnian dishes.
+Another good restaurant option for traditional Bosnian food is Hindin Han which has a lovely terrace to enjoy your meal and serves authentic Bosnian dishes.

-After departing Mostar but before crossing the border back into Croatia, it’s worth taking the time to stop at Kravice Waterfall and enjoying a swim in the waterfalls if the weather allows it!
+After departing Mostar but before crossing the border back into Croatia, it’s worth taking the time to stop at Kravice Waterfall and enjoy a swim in the waterfalls if the weather allows it!

-Kravice Waterfall is a smaller version of the waterfalls you’ll find in Krka National Park in Croatia (which is another great day trip from Split!) and is a refreshing way to end your Split to Mostar day trip, particularly in the summer months when temperatures are higher.
+Kravice Waterfall is a smaller version of the waterfalls you’ll find in Krka National Park in Croatia (which is another great day trip from Split!) and is a refreshing way to end your day in Mostar particularly in the summer months when temperatures are higher.

 If you’re not rushed for time, then I definitely recommend spending at least one or two nights in Mostar to be able to enjoy the town fully and spread your tourist dollars more.
 Also, crowds thin out in the evening as day-trippers leave and it’s a lot more pleasant to walk around in the evening and enjoy Mostar’s atmosphere.